gvwilson/sensibleadventures/bookster/bookster.md

 the top fifty strides of his private connection to the world below and visited like-minded businessmen on the ground below.

 Vurt nodded.
-"I can do that."
+"I can do that," he said gruffly.
 The bosun clapped him on the shoulder and hurried to catch up with his traveling companions.

 Vurt stared into his tea.
 He told people he had built his ladder so that he could make a little extra money.
-Only on the darkest nights, when he missed his long-gone wife the most, did he admit to himself that it was because he'd never really believed a mountain could fly.
+Only on the darkest nights, when he missed his long-gone wife the most, did he admit to himself that it was because he'd never really believed a mountain could fly forever…

 A hundred strides past the last beanfield, conversation died as Forecastle Road climbed a dark shoulder of granite to the town's upper